 Create unexpected results by blending different parts of photos.
 You can use your double exposure Photoshop skills to place two people back to back, as if they’re bound together.
 Double exposure portraits are a gateway to creativity.
 Give a young woman flowers for hair.
 Merging people with animals can also create a loud statement.
 For example, a picture of a puma and an athlete blended together will add drama and a sense of speed, creating an analogy that’s louder than words.

 With the help of multiple exposures, you can combine photos in many different ways, guaranteeing an unusual result.
-Multiple exposure photography is especially handy if you want to represent motion.
+Multiple-exposure photography is especially handy if you want to represent motion.
 Think of an Olympic diver jumping from a trampoline, a biker doing stunts, or a skier rushing down the mountain slope.
 Merging a lot of photos taken from the same angle with different exposures, you can see the trail left by the subject in motion.
 This makes the viewer play a movie in their mind, but by using only one static image made up of multiple exposures.
-If you’ve already mastered double exposure photography, multiple exposures can elevate your portfolio.
+If you’ve already mastered double-exposure portraits, multiple exposures can elevate your portfolio.

-There are many ways to experiment with double exposure photography.
+There are many ways to experiment with double exposure images.
 We’ll give you a quick list of ideas so that you can see the full range of potential.